Instrument Insight

 However, Piano keys are usually categorized as being either made of ivory or plastic.

 It is important to know about the materials of your piano keys because the cleaning process will differ based on the material.
-If you do not know about the material used in your piano keys, you might end up damaging your piano keys while your intention is just to clean the keys.
+If you do not know about the material used in your piano keys, you might end up damaging your piano keys when your intention is just to clean the keys.

 Now that you know about different kinds of Piano keys along with the special characteristics and features they come with let’s see how you can clean both the ivory and plastic keys.